Privatized Banking – Life Insurance Loans and Why We Use Them

 The death benefit is the insurance portion of the contract that is paid to your beneficiaries when you die.

-The cash value is the portion of the death benefit that you can access during your lifetime.
-It could be compared to the account balance on a savings account.
-This is the portion of the policy that we refer to as an emergency/opportunity fund because it’s the safe, liquid, and growing money you can use.
+The cash value is the portion of the death benefit you can access during your lifetime.
+It could be compared to the balance on a savings account.
+We often call this your emergency and opportunity fund because it’s safe, growing money you can access at any time without interrupting its compound growth.

 The Liquidity of Life Insurance

-When you put premium dollars into a specially-designed life insurance policy, you have access to high cash value right up front.
-And we’re not talking about a little bit of money.
+When you put premium dollars into a specially designed life insurance policy, you can access high cash value right up front—and we’re not talking about a little bit of money.
+In fact, these policies are structured to give you liquidity early on, with access beginning as soon as the policy is active.

 When you own a permanent life policy, you have a growing pool of capital that you can use.

-To access and use your cash value, you have a guaranteed loan provision.
-This allows you to borrow from your policy an amount up to nearly all of your cash value.
-Using your insurance policy as collateral to obtain a whole life policy loan from the life insurance company.
+You have a guaranteed loan provision to access and use your cash value.
+This allows you to borrow from your policy up to nearly all of its cash value.
+You can use your insurance policy as collateral to obtain a whole life policy loan from the life insurance company.

 And, your cash value is contractually guaranteed to never drop in value, so you’ll never have to worry about losing money.